FAQ and Guidance Notes

 Once you submit your Application Form, the application will be frozen for passing to the Judges.
 Therefore, please ensure that you have worked the idea up fully before you make the final decision to submit.

-Following a review of the entries, a group of up to 12 Finalists will be selected to attend the Grand Challenge Final Judging and Gala Award Dinner and Ceremony.
-This will be held in Manchester, UK on 12 June 2019.
+Following a review of the entries, a group of up to 12 Finalists will be selected to take part in the Grand Challenge Final Judging.

 All applications are assessed by the same application evaluation criteria, as detailed later in these Guidance Notes.